McNull/angular-febworms/README.md

 Developers can extend the editor by adding _magic_ like custom field components and _validation patterns_.

-This module was primarily written for the _ministry of defense_ -- and they are _true_ die hards when it comes to forms.
+This module was primarily written for the _ministry of defense_ -- and they are _true_ die hards when it comes to forms (or ponies).

 ## Demos